Store Mapping

 val streetOfPerson = Person.address() + Address.street()

-This is why our automatic @Lenses-annotation-processor has a dedicated support for deeper nested models as well and creates extension functions for all lenses, so you can chain the calls in a fluent way:
+fritz2's automatic @Lenses-annotation-processor has dedicated support for deeper nested models as well and creates extension functions for all lenses.
+This allows you to chain the calls fluently:

 @Lenses